hornet1130/allcomments-for-github/README.md

 While the extension requests `<all_urls>` host permission, it:

 - Enforces domain restrictions via user-defined allowlist at runtime
-- Only activates on GitHub issue pages (e.g. `/owner/repo/issues/123`)
+- Only activates on GitHub issue and pull request pages (e.g. `/owner/repo/issues/123` or `/owner/repo/pull/456`)
 - Includes strict validations and safeguards to prevent misuse
 - Uses no remote code, eval, or dynamic imports